apache/beam/website/www/site/content/en/blog/beam-2.57.0.md

   jackson-2.15 has known breaking changes.
 An important one is it imposed a buffer limit for parser.
   If your custom PTransform/DoFn are affected, refer to [#31580](https://github.com/apache/beam/pull/31580) for mitigation.

+## Known Issues

+* Python pipelines that run with 2.53.0-2.58.0 SDKs and read data from GCS might be affected by a data corruption issue ([#32169](https://github.com/apache/beam/issues/32169)).
+The issue will be fixed in 2.59.0 ([#32135](https://github.com/apache/beam/pull/32135)).
+To work around this, update the google-cloud-storage package to version 2.18.2 or newer.

 For the most up to date list of known issues, see https://github.com/apache/beam/blob/master/CHANGES.md

 ## List of Contributors